CACI-International/ergo-cpp/README.md

 debug info.
 Additional keyword arguments `cflags` and `lflags` may be used to add flags for all files compiled and linked for this executable.
-This returns a value which should be passed to the context function, and will return a map with the following keys:
+This returns a value which should be passed to the context function, and will return a map with compatible keys for a module as well as the following keys:

 * file - the compiled executable
-* runtime - additional files needed at runtime
+* exec - a function which will run the executable with `std exec` with the runtime appropriately set up

 ### dynamic-library _name_ _mod_